kalqvam/cfa_project/README.md

 # cfa_project
-This repo contains materials related to the CFA valuation challenge
+This repo contains materials related to the CFA equity valuation challenge